mrjones2014/legendary.nvim/README.md

 Define your keymaps as Lua tables, add descriptions, and find them with `vim.ui.select()` when you forget.

 For normal and insert mode mappings, you can execute the mapping by selecting it.
+You can use something like [dressing.nvim](https://github.com/stevearc/dressing.nvim) to use a fuzzy finder as your default `vim.ui.*` handler.

 ```lua
 -- Define your keymaps as a list of tables like so